 \subsection{LLM Safety Evaluation}

-The safety of LLMs is a growing concern as they are deployed in real-world applications.
-Prior work has identified key risks including toxicity, bias, misinformation, and prompt injection attacks \cite{attack_methods}.
-Traditional evaluation relies on static rules, keyword filters, or human review, which struggle to scale and adapt to evolving adversarial inputs.
-More recent paradigms use LLMs themselves as judges to assess safety or helpfulness \cite{pair_attack}, but these methods face challenges such as opacity, embedded biases, and susceptibility to adversarial prompting that can sway judgments.
+The safety of LLMs is a growing concern as these systems move into real-world applications.
+Prior work highlights risks including toxicity, bias, misinformation, and prompt-injection attacks~\cite{attack_methods}.
+Traditional evaluation relies on static rules, keyword filters, or human review, all of which struggle to scale and adapt to evolving adversarial inputs.
+More recent paradigms use LLMs themselves as judges~\cite{pair_attack}, but these methods can inherit model biases, offer limited transparency, and remain vulnerable to adversarial prompt phrasing.

-Fine-tuned LLM classifiers trained on annotated datasets provide a more nuanced understanding of harmful content via supervised fine-tuning (SFT) and alignment techniques \cite{llama_guard}.
-They perform well on known attack patterns and explicit categories, yet their generalization degrades on novel, zero-day prompts that deviate from training distributions.
-Specialized LLM-as-a-Judge systems, such as JailJudge \cite{jailjudge}, aggregate multiple judges via voting to reduce individual errors, but incur substantial computational costs and depend on strong base models.
-Given the coarse nature of binary success/fail metrics, recent work explores categorical harm-type frameworks \cite{jailjudge}.
-There remains a need for robust, scalable, and explainable evaluation that adapts to emerging threats while providing transparent rationales.
+Fine-tuned safety classifiers trained on annotated data provide more nuanced decisions via supervised fine-tuning and alignment~\cite{llama_guard}.
+They perform well on known attack patterns and explicit categories, but their generalization degrades on novel prompts that fall outside the training distribution.
+Specialized LLM-as-a-judge systems such as JailJudge~\cite{jailjudge} aggregate multiple judges to reduce individual errors, but they remain computationally heavy and typically depend on strong base models.
+There is still a need for evaluation methods that are robust, scalable, and explainable under emerging jailbreak threats.